mad-lab-fau/GitLab_Analyser/README.md

 # GitLab_Analyser

+The first prototype supports analyzing the development process of GitLab projects.
+It illustrates the activities of an agile management process with GitLab features as well as the usage of Git and the GitLab Wiki.
+Through an entire project and individual user analysis, the tool provides insights into the entire development process and the activities of all involved users.
+The analysis results are presented in clear dashboard views.
+The tool thus enables an easy introduction to process analysis and also creates so-called event logs for a more extensive and detailed process analysis.

 ###################### 1. Requirements ######################

 - Git must be installed.
 Information on how this can be done can be found here: